Tabrisrp/rich-contact-widget/readme.txt

 == Description ==

-This contact widget comes with enhanced markup for microdatas & microformats, so that search engines can use it in their search results.
+This contact widget comes with microdatas & microformats markup, so that search engines can use it in their search results.
 They can help display contact information about your business or yourself below your website in search results, and even a map with your location, to improve your local SEO.

 The telephone & email are linked so that visitors can click on it and make a call (through mobile or skype) or send a mail from their computer or their mobile devices.